0xHabitat/habitat-rollup/web/lib/README.md

 # TODO

-Refactor everything to match web components
+Refactor everything to match web components & use shadow dom for encapsulation.